phoenix-apps/phoenix-apps/Our_Voice.md

 Most of the time, start each statement with a verb.
 Edit out you can and there is, there are, there were.

-For example,
-Replace this: **You can access Phoenix apps across your devices, and you get live updates and information.**
+For example, replace this: **You can access Phoenix apps across your devices, and you get live updates and information.**
 With this: **Access Phoenix apps online, access them from all your devices, and share the latest information with coworkers.**